Looking for work abroad but are unsure where you should go?

-There is an interesting mix of the modern and the historical here in Berlin - the two have found a happy medium and work well together.
-Things to see such as the Sony center, the Olympiaturm, the Holocaust Memorial along with trendy neighbourhoods, night clubs, pubs, shops restaurants and many more.
+There is an interesting mix of the modern and the history here in Berlin - the two have found a happy medium and work well together.
+Things to see such as the Sony centre, the Olympiaturm, the Holocaust Memorial along with trendy neighbourhoods, nightclubs, pubs, shops restaurants and many more.
 There is certainly plenty to see and do here in Berlin.

 Fun Fact: Berlin is known to be a hub for artists and musicians - you will probably find one at each street corner - serenading on your way to and from work.

 In terms of cost of living - Berlin is relatively low in comparison to other cities like Dublin - renting can be between €600 -€700 a month.
 Other living expenses are also relatively low.